Kooluve/Better-Mouse-And-Gamepad/CONTRIBUTING.md

 1. Open a *Feature Request*
 [GitHub Issue](https://github.com/uptudev/bmag/issues).
-1. Wait for a maintainer to address the potential feature.
+1. Wait for a maintainer to consider the potential feature.
-1. If the feature request is closed without being incorporated, please do not open another one.
-It will be closed as a duplicate without substantial reasoning behind reopening it.
+1. If we close the feature request without implementing it, do not open another one.
+We will close it as a duplicate without enough reasoning behind reopening it.

 ## Before you start